MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/get-started-with-ios-native.md

 Part of the Xamarin.UITest toolchain is the backend that runs alongside the app.
 The Xamarin.UITest test script communicates with the backend, which executes the commands on the simulator or device.

-Because Xamarin.UITest shares backend with Calabash, first step is to [link the calabash.framework by using one of the three recommended method in the docs start](https://github.com/calabash/calabash-ios#step-1-link-calabashframework).
+Because Xamarin.UITest shares backend with Calabash, first step is to [link the calabash.framework, using one of the three methods from the Calabash doc](https://github.com/calabash/calabash-ios#step-1-link-calabashframework).

-After following the Calabash guide, you should see that a server is running in the Xcode output area, when running the app through Xcode.
+You should see that the server is running in Xcode, after following the Calabash guide.

 You build the `.app` file from the terminal like this: `xcrun xcodebuild build-for-testing -project ProjectFile.xcodeproj -configuration ConfiguratonWithCalabashLinked -sdk iphonesimulator13.4 -scheme SchemeWithCalabashLinked -derivedDataPath DerivedData`